-An applied climatologist by training, Dr. Dupigny-Giroux's research interests intersect a number of interdisciplinary fields including hydroclimatic natural hazards and climate literacy as well as the use of remote sensing and GIS (Geographic Information Systems) in the fields of spatial climate and land-surface processes, all within the context of our changing climate.
+An applied climatologist by training, Dr. Dupigny-Giroux's research interests intersect a number of interdisciplinary fields including hydroclimatic natural hazards and climate literacy, geospatial climate and land-surface processes, all within the context of our changing climate.
 Dr. Dupigny-Giroux has served as the Vermont State Climatologist since 1997, and is the immediate Past President of the American Association of State Climatologists.
 In 2020, she was appointed by the Vermont House of Representatives to the Vermont Climate Council as the member with expertise in climate change science.
 She continues to work with Vermont State Agencies and municipalities in their planning for and adapting to climate change.
 She is an expert in floods, droughts and severe weather and the ways in which these affect Vermont's landscape and people.
-She also works extensively with K-12 teachers and students, bringing the use of satellites and understanding climate to all levels of the pre-university curriculum.
+She has worked extensively with K-12 teachers and students, bringing the use of satellites, climatology and climate change to all levels of the pre-university curriculum.
 She is the lead editor of Historical climate variability and impacts in North America, the first monograph to deal with the use of documentary and other ancillary records for analyzing climate variability and change in the North American context.

-Dr. Dupigny-Giroux teaches introductory courses in physical geography and remote sensing.
-Her intermediate and advanced level courses include topics on Climatology, Remote Sensing, Advanced GIS Applications, and Satellite Climatology and Land-Surfaces Processes.
-Many of her courses are Service-Learning based in conjunction with State and Federal agencies in Vermont.
-She holds a B.S. in Physical Geography and Development Studies from the University of Toronto (1989), an M.S.(1992) in Climatology and Hydrology and a Ph.D.
+Dr. Dupigny-Giroux teaches introductory and intermediate-level courses in climatology, physical geography and remote sensing.
+Her advanced level capstone seminars delve into Climatology and Natural Hazards, as well as Satellite Climatology and Land-Surfaces Processes.
+Many of her courses are Service-Learning collaborations with State Agencies in Vermont and Federal entities such as NOAA.
+She holds a B.Sc. in Physical Geography and Development Studies from the University of Toronto (1989), an M.Sc.(1992) in Climatology and Hydrology and a Ph.D.
 (1996) in Climatology and Geographic Information Systems from McGill University.

 Quote: “Sharing knowledge and giving back to my community (of scholars, peers, students) are my two axioms in life.
 Watching students mature and flourish in their four years with us is a great privilege and the best part about being a teacher-scholar here at UVM.”